 The goals of the Nicaragua Agricultural Extension project are to support education, use of sustainable agriculture techniques and crop diversification in Talolinga and the surrounding communities.

-Two young Talolingans, Javier Espinoza and Marvin Ramirez Aguirre, have taken on the roles of the area's extensionists.
-Support for Javier's agronomy and Marvin's veterinary education is provided by the Ag Extension Project through generous donations.
-Both Javier and Marvin have used the knowledge gained so far to lead and coordinate small farming groups for men and women in Talolinga, workshops and a school garden.
-There are plans for a third extensionist from a neighboring village to be trained in agro-forestry.
+Three young Talolingans, Javier Espinoza, Marvin Ramirez Aguirre, and Eduard Andino have taken on the roles of the area's extensionists.
+Support for Javier's agronomy, Marvin's veterinary, and Eduard's agroforestry education is provided by the Ag Extension Project through generous donations.
+The extensionists have used the knowledge gained so far to lead and coordinate small farming groups for men and women in Talolinga, workshops and a school garden.

-Each winter a YGA delegation travels to Nicaragua to visit Talolinga.
+Each winter a YGA delegation travels to Nicaragua to visit Talolinga and other rural farms and research sites.
 This allows YGA members to establish relationships with project participants, assist in furthering goals, offer support where needed and participate in a community workday.
 Throughout the year, regular meetings are scheduled to support efforts in the village, maintain communication between YGA and villagers as well as assess the project plan.

 Below you can see photos and read updates on the project as it progresses: